YehiaSAhmed/ML-for-Bio-Robotics/README.md

 Note: **Lectures** is the name of the lectures taught in the course.

-Under Supervision of Dr. Hisham Abouelseoud Elsayem
+Under the supervision of Dr. Hisham Abouelseoud Elsayem

 Copyright © 2023, SBME 2024 - Faculty of Engineering - Cairo Uni.